 Child Abuse Central Index

 The Attorney General administers the Child Abuse Central Index (CACI), which was created by the Legislature in 1965 as a tool for state and local agencies to help protect the health and safety of California's children.
+Defined in Penal Code (PC) sections 11164 through 11174.31, these statutes are referred to as the Child Abuse and Neglect Reporting Act (CANRA).

 The information in the Index is available to aid law enforcement investigations, prosecutions, and to provide notification of new child abuse investigation reports involving the same suspects and/or victims.
 Information also is provided to designated social welfare agencies to help screen applicants for licensing or employment in child care facilities and foster homes, and to aid in background checks for other possible child placements, and adoptions.
-Dissemination of CACI information is restricted and controlled by the Penal Code.
+Dissemination of CACI information is restricted and controlled by statute.

 Information on file in the Child Abuse Central Index include: